Odyssey-Venture/Odyssey-Venture/README.md

 ### 9. Supply initial liquidity to Odyssey token

 Send the contract BNB and tokens to be paired as initial liquidty in PanCakeSwap.
-The LP tokens generated will be sent to the token owner to be locked.
+The LP tokens generated will be sent to the owner after creation to be locked.

+From metamask, send initial liquidity BNB to the contract.

+From either remix or bscscan contract tab, run the following commands:

+  * Odyssey: `transfer(to: _odyssey_address_, amount: _half_final_supply_)`

 ### 10. Open contract to public